-Technical debt is based on the philosophy of monetary debt analogy in which compounding interests run incessantly as a result of unpaid debts.
-Just as your monetary debt keeps piling up as long as the same is not repaid to your bank in full settlement, technical debt also requires a similar type of repayment.
+Technical debt is based on the philosophy of monetary debt analogy, in which compounding interests run incessantly as a result of unpaid debts.

 Is Technical Debt a Bad Thing?

-Technical debt arises due to a lack of direction and mutual understanding among team members regarding a projectโs goals and long-term thinking.
-Technically, it may not sound like a bad thing but can be counterproductive in due course of time if not addressed immediately.
+Technical debt arises due to a lack of direction and mutual understanding among team members regarding a project’s goals and long-term thinking.
+Technically, it may not sound like a bad thing, but it can be counterproductive in the course of time if not addressed immediately.

 Is Technical Debt Predictable?

-Companies seldom want to see its product incurring considerable technical debt, but it is mostly predictable.
+Companies seldom want to see their product incurring considerable technical debt, but it is mostly predictable.

 Why?

-However, tech debt can be monitored and managed through various strategies, including setting coding standards, identifying a sign of debt, prioritizing tasks, writing automated tests, branching the codebase, etc.
+However, organizations can monitor and manage tech debt through various strategies, including setting coding standards, identifying signs of debt, prioritizing tasks, writing automated tests, and branching the codebase.

 Repercussions of Technical Debt in Software Development

-Even if technical debt occurs due to some unavoidable circumstances, you canโt procrastinate its fixing.
-The longer your tech team waits to deal with the cruft, the more it would quantity the issues, leading to a labor-intensive fixing of the faulty software design adhering to new changes.
+Even if technical debt occurs due to some unavoidable circumstances, you cannot procrastinate fixing it.
+The longer your tech team waits to deal with the cruft, the more it will compound the issues, leading to a labor-intensive fixing of the faulty software design adhering to new changes.

 How to Know If a Project has Encountered a Technical Debt?